If you love hiking, make sure you tick these incredible walks off your bucket list.

-Start The Herriot Way at Aysgarth, Leyburn, North Yorkshire, DL8 3AD.
+The Herriot Way starts at Aysgarth, Leyburn, North Yorkshire, DL8 3AD.
+Check out the route.

 The Trans Pennine Trail

 The Trans Pennine Trail is a 208-mile coast-to-coast route across the north of England.
 It starts in Southport and cuts through Lancashire, but a large section of the trail is right here in Yorkshire.
 After you travel through the North West, ascend the Pennines and ramble along Longdendale Valley to enter God’s Own Country at Penistone.
 From here, you’ll follow country lanes to the halfway point at RSPB Old Moor, a huge nature reserve where you can spot kingfishers, bitterns and sparrows.
 You’ll then wander along the New Junction Canal until you reach Selby, where you can take a detour up to the historic city of York or press on through the Yorkshire Wolds to Hornsea.

 The Trans Pennine Trail starts at The Esplanade, Southport, Merseyside, PR8 1RR.
 Check out the route.